 JSON with Circe

-JSON body codec integration for the λÆS HTTP server using Circe.
-The yaes-http-circe module provides an automatic BodyCodec[A] instance for any type that has Circe Encoder and Decoder in scope, enabling seamless JSON request/response handling without manual codec implementation.
+JSON body encoder/decoder integration for the λÆS HTTP server using Circe.
+The yaes-http-circe module provides automatic BodyEncoder[A] and BodyDecoder[A] instances for any type that has the corresponding Circe Encoder or Decoder in scope, enabling seamless JSON request/response handling without manual implementation.

 Key Features:

-- Automatic BodyCodec derivation - Any type with Circe
+- Automatic BodyEncoder derivation - Any type with a Circe

 asJson.noSpaces - Content-Type handling - Automatically sets